LaunchCode-Education-Archived/skills-front-end/materials/assignments/word-up/README.md

 - You should see that the time appears on initial page load.
 - Even better, you should also see that the time starts to count down when New Game button is clicked!
 The reason this works is that, each second, the `startTimer` function is updating the model and re-invoking `render`.
+- You will also notice that every time the timer ticks, the user's text input is wiped clear from the textbox.
+That's not good!
+We will fix this soon.

 #### 3. Focus the Textbox